LexCie10/Fake-News-Verifier-2.0/README.md

 **Model Deployment**

 This project was deployed on streamlit cloud using pandas, pickle, re and tldextrack.
-CSS was used to further enhance the look of our webapp interface.
+HTML was used to further enhance the look of our webapp interface.

 **Findings and Observations**